Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on experiments

-We have thus hypothesized that by incorporating a bidirectional NLST layer into the model that takes sequential structure into account not only locally, but globally, we can improve the expressiveness of the encoder network, that can in turn improve on the variational approximation.
-However, it should be noted that according to the findings of \cite{Cremer2018inference}, a larger encoder network can potentially result in the variational parameters being overfitted to the training data, and can degrade the generalization on unseen data examples.
+We have thus hypothesized that by incorporating a bidirectional LS2T layer into the model that takes sequential structure into account not only locally, but globally, we can improve the expressiveness of the encoder network, that can in turn improve on the variational approximation.
+However, it should be noted that according to the findings of \citet{Cremer2018inference}, a larger encoder network can potentially result in the variational parameters being overfitted to the training data, and can degrade the generalization on unseen data examples.
 Therefore, the main question is whether increasing the expressiveness of the encoder will improve the quality of the variational approximation on both seen and unseen examples, or will it lead to overfitting to the seen examples?

 Another interesting question that we have not considered experimentally, but could lead to improvements is the following.
 The time-point-wise decoder function assumes that $d^\prime \in \NN$ is large enough, so that $\bz \in \Seq{\R^{d^\prime}}$ is able to fully represent $\bx \in \Seq{\R^d}$ in a time-point-wise manner including its dynamics.
 Although in theory the GP prior should be able to learn the temporal dynamics in the latent space, this might again only be possible for a large enough latent state size $d^\prime$.
-In practice, it could turn out to be more efficient to use some of the contextual information in the decoder network as well, either locally, using e.g. a CNN, or globally, using e.g. NLST layers or RNNs/LSTMs.
+In practice, it could turn out to be more efficient to use some of the contextual information in the decoder network as well, either locally, using e.g. a CNN, or globally, using e.g. LS2T layers or RNNs/LSTMs.

-\paragraph{Implementation details.} For the implementation of the GP-VAE, we used the same one as in \cite{fortuin2019gpvae}, which implements it using Keras and Tensorflow.
-The B-NLST layer used our own implementation based on the same frameworks.
-The hyperparameters of the models, which are depicted in Appendix A in \cite{fortuin2019gpvae}, were left unchanged.
-The only change we concocted is the B-NLST layer in the encoder network as depicted in Figure \ref{fig:gpvae_nlst_encoder}.
-The width of the B-NLST layer was set to be the same as the convolutional layer, and $M=4$ tensor levels were used.
-The parametrization of the low-rank weight tensors in B-NLST used the independent formulation as discussed in Appendix \ref{app:recursive}.
+\paragraph{Implementation.} For the implementation of the GP-VAE, we used the same one as in \citet{fortuin2019gpvae}, which implements it using Keras and Tensorflow.
+The bidirectional LS2T layer used our own implementation based on the same frameworks.
+The hyperparameters of the models, which are depicted in Appendix A in \citet{fortuin2019gpvae}, were left unchanged.
+The only change we concocted is the B-LS2T layer in the encoder network as depicted in Figure \ref{fig:gpvae_ls2t_encoder}.
+The width of the B-LS2T layer was set to be the same as the convolutional layer, and $M=4$ tensor levels were used.
+The parametrization of the low-rank LS2T layer used the independent formulation as detailed in Appendix \ref{app:recursive}.